 With sensitive actives, the question isn’t only “how much do we add?”
 It’s “how long does the active sit in heat and acid, and what does it contact along the way?”
 Add too early and you extend exposure.
 Add too late and you risk poor dispersion or inconsistent fills.

-Many successful gummy builds rely on a deliberate pre-dispersion strategy to help the active incorporate evenly without clumping, hot spots, or excess aeration.
+Many successful gummy formulations rely on a deliberate pre-dispersion strategy to help the active incorporate evenly without clumping, hot spots, or excess aeration.
 It’s not glamorous, but it’s often the difference between clean, consistent gummies and a batch that struggles with uniformity or texture drift.

 If encapsulation is on the table, it needs to be treated like a process decision, not a marketing line item.
 That means validating particle size, dispersion behavior, settling risk, and how the system performs across the full production run.